valters-tomsons/DayZLauncher-UnixPatcher/README.md

 * ~~Fixes launcher options not saving (default page, etc.)~~
 * ~~Fixes parameters not saving~~

-Fixes workshop mods not installing in the official DayZ launcher when running under in Mono runtime (Wine/Proton).

 ## Upgrading

 If you are upgrading from a previous version, make sure to (in order):